 After graduating from Bryan College in 1992 with a B.A. degree in Bible and History, Dr. Mann taught at Providence Christian Academy in Lilburn, GA.
 Dr. Mann earned an M.A. in Christian Thought from Trinity Evangelical Divinity School in 1997.
 Dr. Mann then continued his studies at the University of Georgia where he graduated in 2005 with a Ph.D. in History.
 He joined the history faculty at Liberty University in 2005 where he remains a member of the graduate faculty.
 Prior to being named Vice-Provost for Graduate Education Dr. Mann served in several academic administration roles including Associate Dean for Online Programs, College of Arts and Sciences, Associate Dean of the Graduate and School and Dean of the Graduate School.
 Dr. Mann and his wife Susi live in Lynchburg, Virginia and are the parents of four children.

-Dr. Struble serves as the Administrative Chair of Graduate and Online Student Affairs and the Center for Student Travel, and teaches for Liberty as an assistant professor.
+Dr. Struble serves as the Administrative Chair and teaches for Liberty as an assistant professor.
 His current area of research interest involves attrition rates in adult online education with respect to social learning and retention models.
 Dr. Struble has a B.S. in Religion with a minor in Government, M.A. in Theological Studies, Ed.S. in Curriculum and Instruction, and an Ed.D. in Curriculum and Instruction.
-He and his wife Brittany, a teacher for the Liberty University Online Academy, live in Lynchburg, Virginia and recently had their first child.
+He and his wife Brittany, a teacher for the Liberty University Online Academy, live in Lynchburg, Virginia and are parents to a son.